 If we expect teachers to bring students to the library, we must offer something that will enhance classroom activity, not take time away from it.
 Even if a lesson serves a good library purpose, it’s only useful if we can tie it to a subject standard.
-This is where knowledge of subject curriculum is essential, and to help me choose the best subject to support, I use my Library Lesson Matrix which documents topics being studied in subject-area classrooms during the school year.
+This is where knowledge of subject curriculum is essential, and to help me choose the best subject to support, I use my Library Lesson Curriculum Matrix which documents topics being studied in subject-area classrooms during the school year.

 Once I decide which subject is best suited for the lesson idea, I then fill in my Library Lesson Planner with the subject’s Standards.
-If you’ve not already downloaded PDFs of national standards for the various curricula, here are links to some of them:
+If you’ve not already downloaded PDFs of national standards for various curricula, here are links to some of them:

 - Common Core State Standards for ELA

 - Common Core State Standards for Math

 - C3 Framework for Social Studies